Divyjoshi/PowerBI-Reports/README.md

 ## Data Source

 The dataset used in this dashboard is based on real-world data and was created as part of an educational curriculum.

-<a id="author"></a>

-## Author

-This dashboard was created by Anna Kulik, a student of the St. Petersburg State Technological University, Faculty of Economics and Management, specializing in "Business Informatics."

 <a id="results"></a>